-- Board members will always conduct themselves with the highest levels of decorum, and with civility, and respect at all times with for one another, with staff and with members of the public, and at times of when representing the District. - 10.
+- 9. Board members will always conduct themselves with the highest levels of decorum, civility, and respect for one another, staff and members of the public. - 10.
 Board members will endeavor to express their individual opinions in a responsible and professional manner. - 11.
-Board members will share the information and rationale on which they are making significant Board policy decisions. - 12 Board members understand that all letters, memoranda and electronic communications or information, including email, which relate to conduct of the District, or the performance of any District function are public records that may be subject to disclosure under the Washington Public Records Act, unless otherwise exempt by law.
+Board members will share the information and rationale on which they are making significant Board policy decisions. - 12.
+Board members understand that all letters, memoranda and electronic communications or information, including email, which relate to conduct of the District, or the performance of any District function are public records that may be subject to disclosure under the Washington Public Records Act, unless otherwise exempt by law.
 In the event the District receives a request for such records, the Board member shall provide the records to the Public Records Officer of the District.